A Revolutionary Approach To Learning Elite Sprinting Technique

-The training tools document and spreadsheet lets you identify an athlete’s stride length or frequency deficiencies.
+The sprint training tools help identify an athlete’s stride length or frequency deficiencies.
 This is a powerful tool to understand a sprinter’s speed profile and optimize biomechanics and sprinting efficiency.

-You’ll also get a training guide that provides deep insight into sprinting technique and sample training routines.
-Other bonus content includes the advanced max velocity drill and functional strength performance standards which can be customized for each athlete.
+You’ll also get a sprint training guide that provides deep insight into sprinting technique and sample training routines.
+Other bonus content includes the advanced max velocity drill and functional strength performance standards.

 meet the instructor